1998 Baltimore Ravens season

 The 1998 season was the Baltimore Ravens' third season in the National Football League (NFL) and the last of Ted Marchibroda's three-year tenure as head coach of the organization.
 This was the Ravens' first year playing at Ravens Stadium at Camden Yards, now known as M&T Bank Stadium.

 The season also included a November 29 visit from the city's former team, the Colts, for the first time since their controversial relocation in 1984.

-After the season, Donny Brady retired.
+After the season, Donny Brady retired after being with the team since their time as the Cleveland Browns.
+He later returned to the Canadian Football League, playing from 2002–2006.